 Possessor of heaven and earth; And blessed be God Most High,

+since Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be blessed in him?
 For I have known him, in order that he may command his children and his household after him, that they keep the way of the LORD, to do righteousness and justice, that the LORD may bring to Abraham what He has spoken to him.'

 “Listen to Me, you who follow after righteousness,